In the AEC industry, extended reality (XR) technology is here to stay.

 **Not compatible with Workshop XR

 As you can see, there are a variety of options for XR headsets today.
-Our current top recommendations are the Meta suite of headsets (Quest 2, Quest Pro, and Quest 3) due to their standalone nature, price point, and high compatibility with enterprise AEC workflows.
+Our current top recommendations are the Meta suite of headsets (Quest 2, 3, 3S, and Pro) due to their standalone nature, price point, and high compatibility with enterprise AEC workflows.

 Optimizing your setup for tethered XR